Mon - Sun: 24 hours.

 If you have collected evidence already and would like our claims advisors to check over it, or need advice or help in obtaining evidence, please get in touch.

-How Long Does Making A School Accident Claim Take?
+How Long Does A School Accident Claim Take?

-It’s important to keep in mind that each school accident claim is unique so we’d advise consulting with a personal injury solicitor who can give you a better idea of the time frame for your specific case.
+It’s important to keep in mind that each school accident claim is unique, so we’d recommend consulting with a personal injury solicitor who can give you a better idea of the time frame for your specific case.

 What Happens If The School Or Local Authority Disputes My Claim?